isabella232/Apprenda-ACI-Integration/README.md

 ## Troubleshooting
 The log can be accessed by launching the APIC Proxy and navigating to /log.

-* Failure to save credentials
+* Failure to save credentials:
-  1. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates
+    1. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates.
-* Failure to promote
+* Failure to promote:
-  1. Check that all Windows nodes can access the developer portal
+    1. Check that all Windows nodes can access the developer portal.
-  2. Check that the correct APIC URL and credentials are configured
+    2. Check that the correct APIC URL and credentials are configured.
-  3. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the AD account has been granted read access to the private key
+    3. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the AD account has been granted read access to the private key.
-  4. Check that the ACI CNI has been correctly configured for the ACI environment
+    4. Check that the ACI CNI has been correctly configured for the ACI environment.
-* Failure to remove ACI objects on demote
+* Failure to remove ACI objects on demote:
-  1. Check that the workload had been removed from Kubernetes
+    1. Check that the workload had been removed from Kubernetes.
-  2. Check that the correct Kubernetes URL and credentials are configured
+    2. Check that the correct Kubernetes URL and credentials are configured.
-  3. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the AD account has been granted read access to the private key
+    3. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the AD account has been granted read access to the private key.
-  4. Check that the AD account has been granted "Log on as service" in Local Group Policy on all Windows nodes
+    4. Check that the AD account has been granted "Log on as service" in Local Group Policy on all Windows nodes.

 ## Known Issues
 * [APPRENDA-24382](https://apprenda.atlassian.net/browse/APPRENDA-24382): During Apprenda installation, host entries for the default cloud are added the hosts file on all Windows nodes.
 These entries must be removed for the integration to connect to the developer portal.